Secrets

 To add additional files to the secret detection:

-- In the List of file path patterns to include, adjust the default path-matching patterns if necessary (see Defining path-matching patterns).
+In the List of file path patterns to include, adjust the default path-matching patterns if necessary (see the Defining matching patterns page).

-Alternatively, configure the parameters listed below on the CI/CD host (see Analysis parameters for more information).
+Alternatively, configure the parameters listed below on the CI/CD host.
+See the Analysis parameters page for more information about other parameters.

 Adjusting the binary file exclusion setup